Shaddyjr/connect3/README.md

 - code logic for gem movement w/validity check
 - code end of game logic
 - begin coding special gems and their logic
+- code "slow" animation of gems falling into place